Propulsion#

 Engine Decks#

-The built-in way Aviary handles engine performance is by interpolating tabular data from a user-defined file that describes performance characteristics for a given engine.
+The primary way Aviary handles engine performance is by interpolating tabular data from a user-defined file that describes performance characteristics for a given engine.
 Engines modeled in this manner are called engine decks.
 Engine decks are a type of engine model - they use the same basic interface, but have additional functionality to handle reading and processing data files.

 Formatting#